How students can collaborate on Kialo Edu

 In many classrooms today, it’s common to see small groups of students working together under the watchful eye of their teacher.
 And the reasons are clear!
-Student collaboration brings great potential for them to develop a range of skills.
-Working through a task together is not only engaging, but it can also help students get to grips with the class content, all the while developing their critical thinking and problem solving skills.
+Student collaboration is not only engaging; it can also help students get to grips with the class content, all the while developing their critical thinking and problem-solving skills.

 Kialo Edu discussions are great for student collaboration, and an enriching way for them to explore different perspectives and build knowledge together.
 We’ve put together an overview of some options for using our discussions to support thoughtful collaboration in your classroom.

-Not only that, teachers can also keep a close eye on their activity, ready to step in when they need a guiding hand using the Teacher Feedback feature.
+Not only that, teachers can also keep a close eye on their activity, ready to step in when they need a guiding hand using our Grading and Feedback feature.

 As students take on new content, ask them to decide together how best to summarize and add it to the discussion.
 Giving students a hand in constructing their own learning can support deeper learning.
 They’ll also have an easier time reviewing content when exam time comes round.